HaakonME/moodle-booktool_importepub/README.md

 5. Either:

-    a) Select the EPUB file(s) you want to import, and click on "Import".
+    a) Select the Microsoft Word file(s) you want to import, and click on "Import".

     or:

-    b) Enter URL:s for the EPUB file(s) you want to import, one on each line in the textbox, and click on "Import from URL:s".
+    b) Enter URL:s for the Microsoft Word file(s) you want to import, one on each line in the textbox, and click on "Import from URL:s".